How to Claim the Residential Energy Efficiency Property Credit in Clearwater in 2020

 - Energy-efficient gas, propane or oil hot water boilers

 - Energy-efficient water heaters

 - Certain exterior storm windows, skylights and storm doors

 - Solar/geothermal energy products, like solar electricity, solar water heaters and geothermal heat pumps

-Yes, there’s a lifetime maximum credit of $500 per home.
+Yes, there’s a lifetime cap of $500 per home.
 This means if you have taken this credit in previous years, you must reduce any credit you already claimed.

-If you have claimed the max amount, you won’t qualify for any other reductions with this expansion.
+If you have claimed the maximum amount, you won’t qualify for any extra reductions with this expansion.